-Defined by a tempo ranging from 95 to 105 beats per minute, heavy brass band beats, Mardi Gras Indian chants and call-and-response routines, this indigenous musical trend has become one of the city’s most exciting musical trends in recent years.
+Defined by a steady tempo ranging from 95 to 105 beats per minute, heavy brass band beats, and Mardi Gras Indian chants and call-and-response routines, this indigenous music trend is part of New Orleans’ traditions and embedded in the fabric of the city’s diverse communities.

-This manifestation of southern roots music has been around for about twenty years and features lyrical patterns that focus mainly on parties and dancing.
-Bounce can be traced back to 1991 when the efforts of rappers and DJs working in small nightclubs and block parties brought life to New Orleans’ own brand of hip-hop.
+This manifestation of southern roots music has been around for about 20 years and features lyrical patterns that focus mainly on parties and dancing.
+Bounce can be traced back to 1991 when the efforts of rappers and DJs working in small nightclubs and block parties brought a new life to New Orleans’ own brand of hip-hop.

-Generally recognized as the first bounce release, these recordings marked a point in time in which rap’s southern sub-genre found its own groove in the raw, celebratory, infectious block-party sound that would go on to influence artists at the top of the game.
+Generally recognized as the first bounce release, these recordings marked a point in time when rap’s southern sub-genre found its own groove in the raw, infectious block-party sounds that eventually influenced artists at the top of the game.
 Even though the genre’s pioneers were not household names, they were still pivotal in bounce music’s development — mainly because they helped establish the Big Easy as one of the epicenters of the “Dirty South” style.

 During the early years, under the direction of locally established record labels and producers such as Cash Money Records’ Bryan “Baby” and Ronald “Slim” Williams, bounce quickly came to dominate the New Orleans hip-hop scene.

-By the mid-1990s, the new local style of hip-hop had not only become a staple of music that conveyed contagious energy and an uncontrived commitment to enjoyment, but also a gateway for breaking through national mainstream selling millions of copies of groundbreaking records that expressed the local hip-hop sensibility, and referenced the city’s housing projects and other poor working-class areas where hip-hop took root.
+By the mid-1990s, this new local style of hip-hop had not only become a staple of music that conveyed the contagious energy of New Orleans, but also served as a gateway for local artists to break into the national mainstream.
+Selling millions of copies of these records, New Orleans’ artists were able to express their local hip-hop sensibility and reference the city’s housing projects and other poor working-class areas where hip-hop took root.

-Beginning around 2000, bounce experienced an emergence of openly gay rappers, such as Big Freedia – one of the biggest names in New Orleans bounce music today.
-Other artists such as Sissy Nobby and Vockah Redu continue to shatter the myth of homophobia within the hip-hop culture, and showcase how different lifestyle choices can help the amplification and evolution of the energetic sub-genre.
+Beginning around 2000, bounce experienced an emergence of openly gay artists, such as Big Freedia, one of the biggest names in New Orleans bounce music today.
+Along with artists such as Sissy Nobby and Vockah Redu, Big Freedia shattered stereotypes in hip-hop and has helped the genre become the progressive style it is today.

-Even though the new era brought in new artists to the New Orleans-based genre, Hurricane Katrina served as the biggest mechanism to spread bounce music due to many artists dispersing and performing in other major cities.
-Today, elements of bounce can be found in music everywhere from Beyoncé’s “Get Me Bodied” to Rihanna’s “Pour it Up.”
+After the devastation of Hurricane Katrina, bounce music spread around the country as many artists were dispersed to other major cities.
+Today, elements of bounce can be found in music across the charts: from Beyoncé’s “Get Me Bodied” to Rihanna’s “Pour it Up.”